Jeep Forward Control: Military variants

-Four dedicated military variants of the FC-170 were manufactured for the U.S. Navy and Marine Corps, under a 1964 contract.
+Four dedicated military variants of the FC-170 were manufactured for the U.S. Navy and Marine Corps under a 1964 contract.
 Production is estimated to have been between 400 and 700 units, mostly the M677 four-door pickups.
-A 1963 analysis done by Jeep, concluded that the militarized FC-170s compared favorably to the aging Dodge M37, at least for behind the front-line service.
+A 1963 analysis done by Jeep concluded that the militarized FC-170s compared favorably to the aging Dodge M37, at least for behind the front-line service.
 The XM-676 prototype had a 50% larger cargo cube, could carry 12 troops in the back instead of eight in the M-37, had a 700-pound greater load rating, and yielded more than twice the mileage, but Jeep was likely more focused on landing the contract for the M715 trucks that replaced the M-37.

-The official operator's and service manuals were written and published by Kaiser-Jeep – not by the army.
-The general government description of the vehicles was 'Jeep' Truck, Diesel engine, 7000-pound GVW, 4x4, with the variants named:
+The official operators' and service manuals were written and published by Kaiser-Jeep, not the army.
+The general government description of the vehicles was Jeep' Truck, Diesel engine, 7000-pound GVW, 4x4, with the variants named: